Home Décor Tips to Care for Special Needs Children

 Autistic children might fall along different spectrums and get triggered by various stimuli.
 Every child has different sensory needs and tolerance.
 Therefore, you may need to start with healthy sensory environments.

 Consider using heavy furniture bolted to the walls and low shelves to minimize the risk of climbing and frustration.
-You can also utilize blinds to control the light of the room.
+You can also utilize blinds to control the light in the room.
 It is good to know that natural lighting is better for mood than artificial lighting.
-It might also be good to invest in natural fabrics, like linens, which you can use in particular areas.
+Investing in natural fabrics, like linens, might also be good, which you can use in particular areas.
 You can also use linen for blackout curtains to help control the light and regulate the room’s temperature.
-Linen can also be applied to the bedding set up to give a softer and alleviating touch that may reduce anxieties.
+Linen can also be applied to the bedding setup to give a softer and alleviating touch that may reduce anxieties.

 Children with Asthma and Allergies

-In dealing with asthma and other common indoor allergies, you need to keep your home allergen-free at any cost.
-To make your home hypoallergenic, you must make sure that the house is clean and dry all the time.
+In dealing with asthma and other common indoor allergies, you must keep your home allergen-free at any cost.
+To make your home hypoallergenic, you must ensure that the house is clean and dry.

-Make your house clutter-free and avoid overstuffed furniture as it might collect dust and other allergens, like pollen, dander, and mold spores.
-Also, strip carpets off of your house because they can contribute to it.
-Another efficient step to prevent any trigger to allergies is to substitute your furniture fabrics with hypoallergenic linens.
+Make your house clutter-free and avoid overstuffed furniture, as it might collect dust and other allergens, like pollen, dander, and mold spores.
+Also, strip carpets off your house because they can contribute to it.
+Another efficient step to prevent allergy triggers is substituting your furniture fabrics with hypoallergenic linens.
 Your kids will be interacting with bedsheets, mattress covers, and pillowcases; therefore, choosing allergy-free materials for those items is only logical.
 You can also use linens for upholsteries, especially in areas prone to dust and mites, since linens are easier to launder without any risk of wear and tear.

 Listen to Your Child’s Feedback

 Your home décor adjustment might help your special needs child to find a haven in their own home.
 However, you should adapt to the new arrangement and make the transition as smooth as possible.
-When your child is old enough, you might want to get them involved in the process of making the house a friendly space for them.
+When your child is old enough, you might want to involve them in making the house a friendly space.
 Listen to their feedback and observe their growth.
-Some adjustments you make earlier might be irrelevant as time goes by; but, it is always recommendable to let them communicate what they need.
+Some adjustments you make earlier might be irrelevant as time goes by, but it is always recommendable to let them communicate what they need.